zora-wuw/features/README.md

 * f0001: Download and Restore MongoDB archives
 * f0002: Create Index
 * f0003: Group Rows in CSV Files
-* f0004: Read records from MongoDB and write into a csv file
+* f0004: Read records from MongoDB and write into a CSV file
 * f0005: Count the number of connections between two hashtags
 * f0006: Aggregate all grouped csv into one csv
 * f0007: Get accurate location based on user location